knpuniversity/behat/knpu/behat-hooks-background.md

 [[[ code('16793205d0') ]]]

 ***TIP
-This is a redundant step if you use Symfony 5.
-Read more about how to configure Behat & PHPUnit properly with Symfony 5 [here](https://symfonycasts.com/blog/behat-symfony#configure-it)
+This is a redundant step if you use Symfony 5 or higher.
+Read more about how to configure Behat & PHPUnit properly with Symfony 5+ [here](https://symfonycasts.com/blog/behat-symfony#configure-it)
 ***

 Requiring this file gives you access to all of PHPUnit's assert functions as flat functions.